lafranceinsoumise/ansible-backup/README.md

     $ duply uploads backup

-Load backup for profile `postgresql` from cloud and restore database (logged as postgres user)
+Load backup for profile `postgresql` from cloud:

-    $ duply postgresql restore
+    $ duply postgresql restore /path/to/destination

+In `/etc/duply/profile/restore`, you can find for each profile examples of commands to run to import your restored data in your database.

 Also see `duply usage`